Germanicus: Command in Asia

 Following his triumph, Germanicus was sent to Asia to reorganize the provinces and kingdoms there, which were in such disarray that the attention of a domus Augusta was deemed necessary to settle matters.
 Germanicus was given imperium maius (extraordinary command) over the other governors and commanders of the area he was to operate; however, Tiberius had replaced the governor of Syria with Gnaeus Calpurnius Piso, who was meant to be his helper (adiutor), but turned out to be hostile.
 According to Tacitus, this was an attempt to separate Germanicus from his familiar troops and weaken his influence, but the historian Richard Alston says Tiberius had little reason to undermine his heir.

-Germanicus had a busy year in 17.
+Germanicus had a busy year in AD 17.
 He restored a temple of Spes, and allegedly won a chariot race in the name of Tiberius at the Olympic Games that year.
 However, Eusebius, our main reference for this, does not name Germanicus, and Tacitus makes no reference to this occasion either, which would have required Germanicus to make two trips to Greece within a year.
 Also, not waiting to take up his consulship in Rome, he left after his triumph but before the end of AD 17.
 He sailed down the Illyrian coast of the Adriatic Sea to Greece.
 He arrived at Nicopolis near the site of the Battle of Actium, where he took up his second consulship on 18 January AD 18.
 He visited the sites associated with his adoptive grandfather Augustus and his natural grandfather Mark Antony, before crossing the sea to Lesbos and then to Asia Minor.
 There he visited the site of Troy and the oracle of Apollo Claros near Colophon.
 Piso left at the same time as Germanicus, but traveled directly to Athens and then to Rhodes where he and Germanicus met for the first time.
 From there Piso left for Syria where he immediately began replacing the officers with men loyal to himself in a bid to win the loyalty of his soldiers.